PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 ## Questions or issues?

-If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!
+If you have questions or issues regarding the course material, please fill out the 'How Can We Help?' form under the section ['Ask me anything'](https://adsai.buas.nl/Contact%20Us/).
+A member of our teaching staff will respond as soon as possible.

-Good luck!
+***

 ## 0) Workshop